Shivvvvvvvvv/TechnicalAssessment/README.md

 5. Rebuild and run the program by setting below projects as startup,
    ![alt text](image.png)

-You should be able to browse to the application by using the below URL :
+You should be able to browse and test the application api by using the below URL :

 ```
 Swagger - TopUp Service: https://localhost:7024/swagger/index.html